aamodkore/music-box/README.txt

 By default, saving frames to images is enabled.
 This causes the animation to be quite slow.
 The frame saving can be disabled/enabled using the 'B' key.
-Also it is better to keep SWAP memory off ("sudo swapoff -a")

 The image frames are saved in the 'data' folder.
 To create a video out off the images run these commands in the 'data' folder: